davidcarbonis/brunel-nTuples/USAGE.md

   avoid CMSSW from finishing prematurely with an error regarding a missing item, this flag for Powerheg V1 samples must be set to `False`.
 All other cases, the flag can be set to `True`.
+* For MC datasets where LHE information is stored (see above for `isLHEflag`), there are three additional parameters to be considered: `pdfIdStart`, `pdfIdEnd`, and `hasAlphaWeightFlag`.
+These relate to the PDF systematics and strong coupling constant systematics which can now, like the vaired factorisation and renormalisation scales, be measured using per-event weights.
+  Given that the indices used for the stored weights vary depending on the sample and which PDF set(s) are included, the first and last indices need to be set by the user.
+The file `pdf_sets.xlsx` lists the ranges and which PDF set should be used for each sample.
+For Leading Order (LO) samples, the strong coupling constant weights are not avaliable and the `hasAlphaWeightFlag` has to be set to `False`.
+  Otherwise, the weights have (or have been for all samples to date) directly followed the PDF weights, and the code is setup to look for these values when the parameter is set to `True`.

 The dataset (listed under the parameter config.Data.inputDataset), the local working directory (config.General.requestName), and the output dataset tag